Jonsku/Regis/README.md

 The backend is build with Node.js + Express.
 The data is stored inside Comma Separated Value (CSV) files.

-Security:
+## Security

-Confidential data (user names's and passwords) is encrypted using the Vigenère cipher (http://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)
+Confidential data (user names's and passwords) is encrypted using the [Vigenère cipher](http://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)
 While they are statistical methods to break this cipher, in the context of this application (encrypting short, 'meaningless' strings) it will keep your data secure if you follow these rules:
 - Régis accept any unicode character in the password string, so be sure that you use a mix of letters, numbers and symbols when choosing a password for the register.
 - Choose a register password that will be as long or longer than most of your existing passwords and user names.
 This will make the encryption very strong.

-Support for multiple users, anonymous:
+## Support for multiple users, anonymous

 Régis can handle multiple users, each user getting her own dedicated CSV file to hold her register data.
 IMPORTANT: Régis does not keep a record of the name and password you used to create the register, it actually does not keep a record of its users, the only information that matters to Régis is the register which can be identified by the name of the user encrypted using her password.
-The benefit is that the registers are anonymous, but the downside is that Régis WILL NOT BE ABLE TO RETURN OR RESET YOUR PASSWORD OR USERNAME IF YOU FORGET THEM!
+The benefit is that the registers are anonymous, but the downside is that Régis **WILL NOT BE ABLE TO RETURN OR RESET YOUR PASSWORD OR USERNAME IF YOU FORGET THEM!**

 Another effect of this is that two different users can share the same name as long as their passwords are different.